darrenjrobinson/ConvertTime/README.md

 ## DESCRIPTION

-Convert from Windows Epoch time to a PowerShell DateTime Object relative to local time based of system time zone.
+Convert from Windows timestamp to a PowerShell DateTime Object relative to local time based of system time zone.

 (optional) Return DateTime as Coordinated Universal Time

 ## PARAMETER winDate

-The windows epoch time to convert
+The Windows timestamp to convert

 ## PARAMETER UTC

-(optional) The unix epoch time to converted as as Coordinated Universal Time
+(optional) The Windows timestamp converted as Coordinated Universal Time

 ## INPUTS